Connectivity Link

 source:

-repoURL: 'https://gitlab.com/maximilianoPizarro/connectivity-link.git'
+repoURL: 'https://github.com/maximilianoPizarro/connectivity-link.git'

 targetRevision: main